-Sedum spurium 'Vera Jameson' plants, grown in one gallon containers, were used to test the efficacy of soil drench treatments of various products against black vine weevil (BVW).
-All treatment rates were applied in 200 ml of solution as a surface drench poured over the potting media, on June 5.On June 6, four adult BVW were placed on each caged plant.
-One additional BVW adult was added to each cage two weeks later.
+Sedum spurium 'Vera Jameson' plants, grown in one gallon containers, were used to test the efficacy of soil drench treatments of various products against BVW.
+All treatment rates were applied in 200 ml of solution as a surface drench poured over the potting media, on Jun 5.
+On Jun 6, four adult BVW were placed on each caged plant.
+One additional BVW adult was added to each cage 2 weeks later.

-To determine any differences in insecticidal activity on adults and larvae, efficacy was measured by rating feeding damage on foliage by adults on Aug 8 (percent of total damaged leaves and number of remaining blossoms per plant) and number of larvae found in the roots, on Nov 2.
-There was a significant difference in percentage of leaves fed on and number of flower blossoms on untreated and Acelepryn treated plants compared to Celero and Safari treated plants (Table 54).
-There was also a significant difference in numbers of larvae recovered from untreated plants compared to all three insecticide treatments
+To determine any differences in insecticidal activity on adults and larvae, efficacy was measured by rating feeding damage on foliage by adults on Aug 8 (% of total damaged leaves and number of remaining blossoms per plant) and number of larvae found in the roots, on Nov 2.
+There was a significant difference in percentage of leaves fed on and number of flower blossoms on untreated and Acelepryn treated plants compared to Celero and Safari treated plants (Table 60).
+There was also a significant difference in numbers of larvae recovered from untreated plants compared to all 3 insecticide treatments

-Table 54.
+Table 60.
 Efficacy of several insecticides for Black Vine Weevil on Sedum (Sedum spurium) 'Vera Jameson', Reding, 2006.

-Treatment Rate per 100 gal z Percentage of leaves with feeding damage y Mean # of Sedum Blooms Mean number of larvae per plant 149 DAT Acelepryn / DPX-E2Y45 (chlorantraniliprole) 47.9 oz 93.2 a 2.5 a 1.0 b Celero 16WSG (clothianidin) 4 oz 21.5b 11.8b 0.0b Safari 20SG (dinotefuran) 24 oz 22.0b 9.8b 0.0b Untreated 93.2a 1.8a 12.2a
+Treatment Rate Per 100 Gal ^z Percentage of leaves with feeding damage ^y Mean # of Sedum Blooms Mean number of larvae per plant 149 DAT Acelepryn / DPX-E2Y45 (chlorantraniliprole) 47.9 oz 93.2 a 2.5 a 1.0 b Celero 16WSG (clothianidin) 4 oz 21.5b 11.8b 0.0b Safari 20SG (dinotefuran) 24 oz 22.0b 9.8b 0.0b Untreated 93.2a 1.8a 12.2a